Linear algebra and group theory: 14e. Exercises

 \begin{exercise} Given a closed subgroup $G\subset_uU_N$, understand and then briefly explain, in a short piece of writing, why the $*$-algebras

 form a planar algebra in the sense of Jones, and then comment as well on the various formulations of Tannakian duality, in the planar algebra setting. \end{exercise}

 This is actually quite difficult.
-And as a final, bonus exercise, try learning as well some Lie algebras, and their relation with the above, and write down what you learned.
+And as a final, bonus exercise, try learning as well some Lie algebras, and their relation with the above, and report on what you learned.